PriyanshuDangi/ticketify/docs/design-doc.md

 - Access control: Only organizers can withdraw their funds
 - Reentrancy protection on all fund transfers
 - Emergency pause mechanism for critical bugs
-- Automatic refund logic if event is cancelled
 - Validation to prevent ticket purchases for past events
 - Comprehensive test coverage before deployment